prototypefund/Digital_Bargeld-docs/api-exchange.rst

       // Public key of the coin that was paid back; only present if type is "PAYBACK". coin_pub?: CoinPublicKey;

-      // Timestamp when the exchange received the /payback.
-Only present if `type` is "PAYBACK". timestamp?: Timestamp;
+      // Timestamp when the exchange received the /payback or executed the wire transfer.
+Only present if `type` is "PAYBACK" or "CLOSING". timestamp?: Timestamp;
    }